Snoring: Causes, treatment and prevention

 What are the treatments for snoring?

-There are numerous products that claim to treat snoring.
-However, in most cases, simple lifestyle changes can stop snoring.
-They include:
+There are numerous products that claim to treat snoring but, in most cases, simple lifestyle changes can do the trick.
+Here are 10 tips that may help stop snoring.

-- Don't drink alcohol within three hours of bedtime.
+- Don't drink alcohol within 3 hours of bedtime.
+Drinking alcohol before going to sleep causes muscles near the airway to slacken.

-- If you're overweight, take regular exercise to lose some weight and also reduce your calorie intake.
+- If you're overweight, try to lose weight with exercise and eating less.

 - If you have allergies, try to eliminate allergens in the bedroom, such as removing pets from the bedroom, and regularly washing your bed linen in hot water to remove house dust mites and any mould spores.

-- Use a humidifier if the air in your home is too dry.
+- Consider a humidifier if the air in your bedroom is too dry and this makes you snore.